For commuters, cargo riders, and recreation

 • • Service-history log per bike

-• • Battery capacity testing (needs a load tester)
+• • Battery capacity and load-test results

-• • Battery internal resistance trending
+• • Battery internal resistance trending across visits

 • • Motor phase resistance and Hall sensor checks

-• • Controller error code diagnostics
+• • Controller error code history

 • • Charger output verification

-• • Firmware updates and recalls
+• • Firmware versions and recall status

 For Every Kind of eBike Rider